 Frequently Asked Questions - HSP and GCP Training

 New Investigator Training

-Please contact ODQEducation@dfci.harvard.edu for more information or with any questions regarding how to complete this required training.
+Please contact ODQEducation@dfci.harvard.edu with any questions regarding this training requirement.

 Welcome to eLearning Center, an online resource library that references key talks and general information that affects investigators and research staff across Dana-Farber/Harvard Cancer Center.
 These educational materials are available to help you with your day-to-day clinical research responsibilities.

 January 12, 2018

 "Clinical, Regulatory, Logistical, and Financial Aspects of CAR-T and other Novel Cell Therapies"